 (a) Derive TSN QoS parameters for PDU session1 related to Port_2 and TSN QoS parameters for PDU session2 related to Port_1 respectively.

-(b) Derive TSN parameters used for downlink TSCAI and TSN parameters used for uplink TSCAI respectively, based on the PFSP info for Port_1.
+(b) Derive TSC Assistance Container used for downlink TSCAI and uplink TSCAI respectively, based on the PFSP info for Port_1.

 UE